eficode-academy/docker-katas/labs/03-deletion.md

 > **Warning:** Make sure that you are inside your container. most likely you can see that by your command promt showing `/ #` instead of `ubuntu@inst1:~/docker-katas/labs$`

-Now, delete the whole file system with:
+Now, delete the binaries that the system is build up of with:

 ```
-rm -rf /
+rm -rf /bin
 ```

 Try to navigate around to see how much of the OS is gone: try to run the `ls`, `whoami` and `date` commands.